Aya Cash: Television

 Cash’s television appearances include Brotherhood, Law & Order, Law & Order: Special Victims Unit, Law & Order: Criminal Intent, Mercy, and The Newsroom.
 Cash was also a series regular in the 2011 Fox comedy Traffic Light, which ran for one season.
 From 2014 to 2019, she starred in the FX Network series You're the Worst as Gretchen Cutler.
 She received critical acclaim for her performance, with the website The A.V.
 Club calling her acting in the second season "the best TV performance of 2015".

-In 2019, she was cast as neo-Nazi Stormfront in the second season of the Prime Video superhero dark comedy-drama series The Boys.
+In 2019, she was cast as neo-Nazi Clara Vought (née Klara Risinger) / Liberty / Stormfront in the second season of the Prime Video superhero dark comedy-drama series The Boys.
 The second season premiered in September 2020.

 In 2020, Cash was cast as local newspaper reporter Cheryl Peterson in a pilot for a Fox sitcom titled This Country.
 The title was later changed to Welcome to Flatch, which premiered in 2022.

+In 2027, she will reprise her role as Clara Vought (née Klara Risinger) / Liberty / Stormfront in the prequel series Vought Rising.

 Film

-Cash's film credits include The Oranges, Winter of Frozen Dreams, Off Jackson Avenue, Begin Again, The Bits In Between, Game Over, Man!, and The Happy House.
-She had a small role as Janet, Jordan Belfort's assistant in The Wolf of Wall Street.
+Cash's film credits include The Oranges, Winter of Frozen Dreams, Off Jackson Avenue, Begin Again, The Bits In Between, Game Over, Man!, The Happy House, and The Wolf of Wall Street, in which she had a small role as Janet, Jordan Belfort's assistant.

 Theatre

 Additionally, Cash has appeared on Off-Broadway.
 In 2014, she starred in the world premiere of Zoe Kazan's play Trudy And Max In Love.
-In 2025, she appeared in London's West End as Jessie Stone, in Mark Rosenblatt's play Giant.
+In 2025, she appeared in London's West End as Jessie Stone, in Mark Rosenblatt's play Giant, later reprising the role on Broadway in 2026 at the Music Box Theatre.

 Personal life

 Cash met writer and producer Josh Alexander when she was his waitress.
 They dated for seven years before marrying in 2012.
 They reside together in New York City.

-Cash identifies as Jewish and was raised Jewish, but no longer practices the religion, stating, "my mother is Catholic, my father is Jewish, but I was raised Jewish in a very not strict temple [...] then I chose, after my Bat Mitzvah, not to continue."
+Cash was raised Jewish, but no longer practices the religion, stating, "my mother is Catholic, my father is Jewish, but I was raised Jewish in a very not strict temple [...] then I chose, after my Bat Mitzvah, not to continue."
 Although she also mentioned that she has participated in Jewish holidays over the years, but not in many of them in recent years.

 Cash said that she has a hawk tattooed on her back because she was told that Aya means "hawk" in Hebrew.
 However, when she visited Israel she was told that "Aya" (איה) is an archaic word for "hawk" (though it is, in fact, the Modern Hebrew word for "honey buzzard", a different bird of prey).
 Meanwhile, the word "aya" is widely used as the Israeli version of the interjection "ouch."

 Cash is a celebrity ambassador for INARA, an NGO that helps war-wounded refugee children from Syria get medical help.